s-handyside/mcp-server-atlassian-confluence/README.md

     - `spaceKey` (limit to a space)
     - `labels` (array of labels - content must have ALL)
     - `contentType` ('page', 'blogpost')
 - Pagination: `limit`, `cursor`.
+Pagination information, including the next cursor value, is included directly in the returned text content.
 - Returns results as Markdown, including snippets and metadata.
-The executed CQL query is also returned in the metadata.
+The executed CQL query is also included directly in the returned text content.

 **Example (simple search):**